rackerlabs/technical-blog/content/blog/2020/2020-10-27-postgres-backups-and-how-to-restore-them-on-object-rocket/index.md

 + Restore to a specific base backup.
 + Restore to a specific point in time.

-In all cases, we restore your data to a new PostgreSQL instance, at this time, the instance storage must be greater than or equal to the storage on the original instance.
+In all cases, we restore your data to a new PostgreSQL instance.
+At this time, the instance storage must be greater than or equal to the storage on the original instance.
 We call this a database fork.
 Ideally, you should restore your data to a new and separate database instance, so both the old and new instances stay active until you remove one.

-**Note:** Restores are currently only exposed via our [API](https://docs.api.objectrocket.cloud/?__hstc=227540674.6c2da1a33c3f4e98dc8ac794308ed907.1602515328573.1603747752685.1603747850537.59&__hssc=227540674.1.1603747850537&__hsfp=3796701661#restore-a-postgresql-instance-from-backup) .
+**Note:** Restores are currently only exposed through our [API](https://docs.api.objectrocket.cloud/?__hstc=227540674.6c2da1a33c3f4e98dc8ac794308ed907.1602515328573.1603747752685.1603747850537.59&__hssc=227540674.1.1603747850537&__hsfp=3796701661#restore-a-postgresql-instance-from-backup).
 If you’re comfortable with the API, great.
-Otherwise, our support team would be happy to help you through the process.
+Otherwise, our support team can help you through the process.
 We plan to add restores to the UI soon.

-#### Restoring to the latest time
+#### Restore to the latest time

-Let's analyze a simple database that just stores a timestamp and a sequence every minute, this allows us to see the backup location.
+Let's analyze a simple database that just stores a timestamp and a sequence every minute, which allows us to see the backup location.
 Taking a quick look at our database, we see the last timestamp was at 16:00:58 (UTC).

 {{<img src="picture3.png" title="" alt="">}}

-If we want to restore to the latest data in this database, we can do that by providing the instance _id_ of our source instance to a new instance create call.
+If we want to restore to the latest data in this database, we can do that by providing the instance *id* of our source instance to a new instance create call.

 {{<img src="picture4.png" title="" alt="">}}